 Clinical Futures aims to be the thriving research home for clinical investigators to improve child health and family wellbeing.

-Clinical Futures originated as part of the Pediatric Generalist Research Group at CHOP, which was formed to perform health services research.
-In 2007, the Pediatric Generalist Research Group split into two centers, the Center for Pediatric Clinical Effectiveness (CPCE) and PolicyLab.
-CPCE began a strategic planning initiative in 2019 to clarify the Center’s vision and enhance our impact on the field of pediatric clinical effectiveness research.
-In 2022, CPCE underwent a renaming process to become Clinical Futures.
+In 2002 the Pediatric Generalist Research Group (PGRG) was formed to support faculty conducting clinical epidemiology and health services research.
+Over the next 6 years, the PGRG evolved into two centers within the CHOP Research Institute— the Center for Pediatric Clinical Effectiveness (CPCE) and PolicyLab.
+In 2022, CPCE was renamed to Clinical Futures.
 With this new name we hope to better position ourselves as a leader in pediatric effectiveness research and build and create a better future in the lives of the children and families we serve.

 Director Alex Fiks, MD, MSCE, leads a team of core faculty members who are general pediatricians and pediatric subspecialists, along with a staff of research assistants, research associates, data analysts, and research administrators.
 This dedicated team of experts collaborates to advance methods to improve pediatric health outcomes.